munificent/craftinginterpreters/book/methods-and-initializers.md

 Full-time VM engineers spend much of their careers in this loop.

 But we can stop here for now.
-With this, clox now supports most of the features of object-oriented programming, and with respectable performance.
+With this, clox now supports most of the features of object-oriented programming language, and with respectable performance.

 <div class="challenges">

 ## Challenges

-1. Finding a class's `init()` method every time an instance is created is a constant time hash table lookup, but still fairly slow.
+1. The hash table lookup to find a class's `init()` method is constant time, but still fairly slow.
 Implement something faster.
 Write a benchmark and measure the performance difference.

-1. In a dynamically-typed languages like Lox, a single method callsite could invoke a variety of methods on a large number of classes throughout a program's run.
-Even so, in practice, most of the time a callsite ends up calling the exact same method on the exact same class when a program is run.
+1. In a dynamically-typed language like Lox, a single callsite may invoke a variety of methods on a number of classes throughout a program's execution.
+    Even so, in practice, most of the time a callsite ends up calling the exact same method on the exact same class for the duration of the run.
 Most calls are actually not polymorphic even if the language says they can be.

     How do advanced language implementations optimize based on that observation?